ecagataydogan/classification-web/README.md

 ## Purpose
 The aim of the project is to access a model on the web that can predict which sustainable development goal an article can be associated with.

-For more info about sustainable development goals,  [visit]([https://www.google.com](https://sdgs.un.org/goals)https://sdgs.un.org/goals)
+For more info about sustainable development goals,   [visit this website](https://sdgs.un.org/goals)

 ## Example Usage